slandai2/aiie2025-Classifier/README.md

  ## Model

  We created a simple CNN model starting with 3 Convolutional Layers, each of them followed by Max Pooling Layers.
-After several convolutional and max pooling layers, a flatten layer was added.
+After 3 sets of convolutional and max pooling layers, a flatten layer was added.
 To help the model make decisions, we added a Dense layer with 512 neurons and ReLU activation, and finally a single output neuron with a sigmoid function — since we’re doing binary classification: muffin or chihuahua.

  <img width="917" alt="Screenshot 2025-06-09 at 2 22 18 PM" src="https://github.com/user-attachments/assets/1e8d1336-0903-447d-890f-9a2cb1176991" />